| Home | 10 Band Equalizer | Basic Equalizer | CW I'der & Pulser | PSK 31 | Distortion Meter | Sound Card Manager |

 sets" will report that the sound buffer has been placed in hardware, where

-it really is still placed in software.
 The most common solution to the problem is to go to "Control Panel -> Multimedia ->Audio->Advanced" ->Performance" and set the "Hardware Acceleration" slider to maximum on both the recording and playback devices.
-If none of the above solutions work you may have to add a small delay to actually placing the transceiver into transmit.
-See this simple delay circuit....
-On some sound cards that require the "Line" control muted at all times, set the level slider down to the bottom.
-This may help the noise burst problem on those sound cards. |
+If none of the above solutions work you may have to add a small delay circuit when placing the transceiver into transmit.
+See the Help File under 'Serial Port Setup" and "Noise Burst - Rig Interface Mode. |

 |